David Boston: Professional career

-Pre-Draft

 Arizona Cardinals

-Boston left Ohio State with a year of eligibility remaining, and was drafted with the eighth overall pick in the first round of the 1999 NFL Draft by the Arizona Cardinals.
-In 2001, Boston had 98 receptions for 1598 yards and eight touchdowns, starting in the Pro Bowl.
+Boston left Ohio State with a year of eligibility remaining, and was selected with the eighth overall pick in the first round of the 1999 NFL draft by the Arizona Cardinals.
+In 2000, David was an alternate selection for the Pro Bowl.
+In 2001, Boston had 98 receptions for a league-leading 1598 yards and eight touchdowns, starting in the Pro Bowl and earning All-Pro honors.

 San Diego Chargers

 Boston signed a seven-year, $47 million contract ($12 million guaranteed) with the San Diego Chargers in 2003.
 That season, he caught 70 passes for 880 yards and seven touchdowns, though head coach Marty Schottenheimer suspended him for a game after he cursed out strength coach Dave Redding.
-Despite his adequate on-field performance, Chargers GM A.J.
-Smith traded Boston to the Miami Dolphins for a sixth round draft choice, citing his moody personality and lackadaisical practice habits.
+Chargers GM A. J. Smith traded Boston to the Miami Dolphins for a sixth round draft choice.

 Miami Dolphins

-Before the 2004 season, Boston tested positive for steroids and was ordered to serve a four-game suspension.
+Before the 2004 season, Boston tested positive for a minor HCG infraction and was ordered to serve a four-game suspension.
 The suspension became moot after he tore ligaments in his knee and was unable to play for the entire season.
-The Dolphins cut him at the end of the year, then proceeded to re-sign him for the veterans' minimum in 2005.
+The Dolphins cut him at the end of the year, then proceeded to re-sign him for the veterans' minimum in 2005 for $700,000.
 He played in five games that year before tearing knee ligaments again.

 Tampa Bay Buccaneers

 In 2006, Boston signed with the Tampa Bay Buccaneers.
-He was released by the team on September 12, 2007 after being arrested for DUI.
+He was released by the team on September 12, 2007, after being injured.